JulianGroshaupt/privacy-embed/readme.txt

 \* You can get the Spotify URI by clicking "Share" on the Spotify page of any artist, album or track and then selecting "Copy Spotify URI".

 == Changelog ==
+= 1.0.1 =
+* fixed: styling
+* fixed: title on youtube embeds
+* fixed: default notice if values on settings page are not set

 = 1.0.0 =
 * inital version